Lawyer who pushed voter fraud claims under investigation

 The secretary of state’s office opened the investigation after learning from a television reporter that Wood may have been living in South Carolina when he voted in the November general election, according to a senior official with the secretary of state’s office.
 The official asked The Associated Press not to be named because of security concerns after the secretary and his staff received threats over the handling of the election.

-Wood announced the move himself on social media on Monday, without mentioning its exact timing at first.
+Wood announced the move himself on social media Monday, without mentioning its exact timing at first.

 “BREAKING NEWS!
 I have changed my legal residence from the State of Georgia to the State of South Carolina!” he posted on Telegram.
 “South Carolina has welcomed me.
 Georgia has falsely accused me and shunned me.
 I am thrilled about my change in residency.”